apache/datafusion-python/docs/source/user-guide/common-operations/basic-info.rst

     })
     df

-Use :meth:`.DataFrame.limit` to view the top rows of the frame:
+Use :py:func:`~datafusion.dataframe.DataFrame.limit` to view the top rows of the frame:

 .. ipython:: python

     df.limit(2)

-Display the columns of the DataFrame using :meth:`.DataFrame.schema`:
+Display the columns of the DataFrame using :py:func:`~datafusion.dataframe.DataFrame.schema`:

 .. ipython:: python

     df.schema()

-The method :meth:`.DataFrame.to_pandas` uses pyarrow to convert to pandas DataFrame, by collecting the batches, passing them to an Arrow table, and then converting them to a pandas DataFrame.
+The method :py:func:`~datafusion.dataframe.DataFrame.to_pandas` uses pyarrow to convert to pandas DataFrame, by collecting the batches, passing them to an Arrow table, and then converting them to a pandas DataFrame.

 .. ipython:: python

     df.to_pandas()

-:meth:`.DataFrame.describe` shows a quick statistic summary of your data:
+:py:func:`~datafusion.dataframe.DataFrame.describe` shows a quick statistic summary of your data:

 .. ipython:: python